 Local housing authorities in England have a duty to secure accommodation for unintentionally homeless households in priority need under Part 7 of the Housing Act 1996 (as amended).
 Households might be placed in temporary accommodation pending the completion of inquiries into an application, or they might spend time waiting in temporary accommodation after an application is accepted until suitable secure accommodation becomes available.

-The most recent quarterly statistics published in September 2016 recorded 73,120 households in temporary accommodation at the end of June 2016.
-This marks the twentieth quarterly increase in the seasonally-adjusted number of households in temporary accommodation.
-Of these households, 52,820 (72%) were placed in temporary accommodation in London.
-The number of families with dependent children and/or pregnant woman placed in B&B-style accommodation increased from 630 at the end of March 2010 to 3,390 at the end of June 2016.
+The most recent quarterly statistics published in December 2016 recorded 74,630 households in temporary accommodation at the end of September 2016.
+This marks the twenty-first quarterly increase in the seasonally-adjusted number of households in temporary accommodation.
+Of these households, 53,370 (72%) were placed in temporary accommodation in London.
+The number of families with dependent children and/or pregnant woman placed in B&B-style accommodation increased from 630 at the end of March 2010 to 3,390 at the end of September 2016.

 February 2016 saw the publication of research commissioned by London Councils from the Centre for Housing Policy at the University of York which identified specific issues for London authorities in securing temporary accommodation: